(I may earn a small commission from the products mentioned in this post.)

 Activities and Recreation 3 Months After Knee Replacement

 During the first part of my recovery, I was dependent on others to drive for me.
-You will be as well.
+You will be as well, especially if it is your right knee.

 If your left knee is the surgically repaired knee then you might be driving before I did (mine was the right).